bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 If you have _any_ such multiline declarations preceding `url()` statements it will fail your build.

-Libsass doesn't consider these orphan `CR` to be newlines but `postcss` engine does.
+Libsass doesn't consider these orphan `CR` to be newlines but `postcss` does.
 The result being an offset in source-map line-numbers which crashes `resolve-url-loader`.

 ```
 Module build failed: Error: resolve-url-loader: CSS error